Shaneue/shaneue.github.io/source/_posts/MySQL.md

 innodb_flush_log_at_trx_commit以及sync_binlog设为1，可以防止宕机时数据丢失。

 > Even having transactional logging and strict flushing activated your database is still not protected from half-written pages.
 This may still happen during a server crash (for ex. power outage) when the page write operation was interrupted in the middle.
 So, you'll get a corrupted data, and it will be impossible to repair it from the redo log as there are only changes saved within redo.

+#### Redo, undo and binary log

+The redo log is a disk-based data structure used during crash recovery to correct data written by incomplete transactions.

+An undo log is a collection of undo log records associated with a single read-write transaction.
+An undo log record contains information about how to undo the latest change by a transaction to a clustered index record.

+The binary log contains “events” that describe database changes such as table creation operations or changes to table data.
+It also contains events for statements that potentially could have made changes (for example, a DELETE which matched no rows), unless row-based logging is used.
+The binary log also contains information about how long each statement took that updated data.
+The binary log has two important purposes:

+- For replication, the binary log on a replication source server provides a record of the data changes to be sent to replicas.
+The source sends the events contained in its binary log to its replicas, which execute those events to make the same data changes that were made on the source.
+- Certain data recovery operations require use of the binary log.
+After a backup has been restored, the events in the binary log that were recorded after the backup was made are re-executed.
+These events bring databases up to date from the point of the backup.